ysoh286/honours-project-2017/detailed-notes.md

 \* just random points (vertices), no axes, no other libraries

-** This shouldn't be less than webgl, but it's probably because I've done a simple test of plotting very small rectangles that look like points (may not be a fair comparison).
+** This shouldn't be less than webgl, but it's probably because I've done a simple test of plotting very small rectangles that look like points ( the webgl version may be rendering other things... hence may not be a fair comparison).
 BUT: what we find is that it gets a lot slower beyond 100K mark, and webGL may have the advantage on dealing with much more content.
   - These values are recorded in seconds and are the loading times recorded in the browser.
   - 11K = 11,000 points
   - '-' signifies that it took too long  (the user probably would've just given up.)